Framework

 Know Thyself

-What are you naturally great at?
-What brings you energy?
-What leaves you feeling fulfilled?
+Integration is about bringing your whole self to work.
+It encompasses what you're naturally great at, what gives you energy, and what brings you fulfillment.
 You don't have enough time to do every important task.
 The question is whether you should be the one doing it.

 The Framework Overview